 (a) if hand delivered, on delivery;

-(b) if sent by prepaid post, on the second Business Day after the date of posting (or on the seventh Business Day after the date of posting if posted to or from a place outside Australia);
+(b) if sent by prepaid post, on the 7th Business Day after the date of posting (or on the 14th Business Day after the date of posting if posted to or from a place outside Australia);

 (c) if sent by facsimile, when the sender’s facsimile system generates a message confirming successful transmission of the entire Notice unless, within eight Business Hours after the transmission, the recipient informs the sender that it has not received the entire Notice;